Katherine M. Whitney

 Professional & Volunteer Associations:

-- Board Member, Church Schools of the Episcopal Diocese of Virginia
+- Church Schools of the Episcopal Diocese of Virginia, Board Member

-- Board Member, The Memorial Foundation for Children
+- The Memorial Foundation for Children, Board Member

-- Past Board Member, The Virginia Home for Boys and Girls
+- The Virginia Home for Boys and Girls, Past Board Member

-- Past Board Member, Heart of Virginia Council of the Boy Scouts of America
+- Heart of Virginia Council of the Boy Scouts of America, Past Board Member

 Most of Katherine’s work involves understanding the current position of an organization and working with its staff, management, board members, and other supporters to determine strategic direction and to create an approach to implement that strategy.
 In addition to facilitating strategic plans, Katherine uses the strategic direction of the organization to support board development in areas such as board education, board member cultivation, board assessments, and governance guidelines.